revmischa/udo/README.md

 ### What _should_ you do?
 EC2 is not a datacenter in ~the cloud~.
 If you're using it like a traditional managed hosting company, you are probably doing things wrong.
 You should take advantage of the specialized infrastucture and APIs provided by AWS, like AutoScaling Groups and `boto`.
 If you're making an AMI per role, you may be doing things wrong.
-You should be able to automatically deploy your entire application onto a virgin Amazon Linux AMI, though making one with some of your app already installed to save time isn't a bad idea.
+You should be able to automatically deploy your entire application onto a stock Amazon Linux AMI, though making one with some of your app already installed to save time isn't a bad idea.
 If you're using Puppet, Chef, or care about hostnames/IPs, you're almost definitely doing things wrong.
 You aren't maintaining machines that are going to necessairly exist for any length of time, and you should be able to kill off instances at will as well as spawn and fully provision a new instance from scratch without even thinking about it.
-There's no real reason you should ever need to keep track of an individual instance.
+There's no reason you should need to keep track of an individual instance.

 ### Does this work?
 I've been using this in production for a decent length of time with minimal trouble.
 It's been very handy for managing groups of instances without the need for any special services running on them.
 We mostly use it for turning QA clusters off when not in use, cleanly reprovisioning instances, and updating launchconfigurations in place on production (something you cannot currently do with the AWS GUI or CLI).